Article Types / Letter to the Editor

 References in the text should be numbered sequentially and placed in parentheses.
 At the end of the manuscript, references are listed in numerical order as they appear in the text.

-At least 80% of the references must have article identifiers, such as digital object identifier (DOI) or PubMed PMID (or PubMed central PMCID).
+At least 80% of the references must have article identifiers, such as digital object identifier (DOI) or PubMed PMID (or PubMed Central PMCID).
 Please add these identifiers at the end of your references when available.
 You can visit the following link to search for DOIs and PMIDs of articles: http://www.crossref.org/SimpleTextQuery.
 It is highly recommended to use EndNote software for writing and managing references.